 A DW special on youth in Germany - from World War I to the present.

 Caught between euphoria and incredulity: How did the Germans experience the outbreak of World War I?
+DW takes a look at what was going on in the hearts and minds of Germans 100 years ago.
+This week, Rosa Luxemburg.

 The inevitability of death binds people of every culture.
 An exhibition, 'Missing Sons', has displayed how World War I has shaped the culture of mourning in Germany and abroad over the past century.